Multiomics-Analytics-Group/vuegen/README.md

 ![VueGen Class Diagram](https://raw.githubusercontent.com/Multiomics-Analytics-Group/vuegen/main/docs/images/vuegen_classdiagram_noattmeth.png)

-An extended version of the class diagram with attributes and methods is available [here][https://raw.githubusercontent.com/Multiomics-Analytics-Group/vuegen/main/docs/images/vuegen_classdiagram_withattmeth.pdf].
+An extended version of the class diagram with attributes and methods is available [here][vuegen-class-diag-att].

 The VueGen documentation is available at [vuegen.readthedocs.io][vuegen-docs], where you can find detailed information of the package’s classes and functions, installation and execution instructions, and case studies to demonstrate its functionality.